gtaha23/MasterOS-Rust/README.md

 # MasterOS-Rust
-A lightweight OS written in Rust
+A lightweight OS written in Rust (bootloader is included as a crate)

 # History
 This project is currently being developed in 2 ways